ryantaylor-cu/remote-access/_episodes/02-monitoring.md

 ~~~
 {: .output}

-The disk usage command will tell you how much disk space your files are using within a given directory:
+Additionally, the disk usage command will tell you how much disk space your files are using within a given directory:

 ~~~
 du -hsx ~